-If we do not obtain additional capital to fund our growth, operations, and obligations, our growth may be limited.
+If business growth falls short of expectations, we may need to obtain additional capital to fund our growth, operations, and obligations.

-We will require additional capital to fund our growth, operations, and obligations.
+We may require additional capital to fund our growth, operations, and obligations if our growth plan falls short or takes more time then we anticipate.
 As our business has grown, we have managed periods of tight liquidity by accessing capital from our stockholders and their affiliates.
 Our capital requirements will depend on several factors, including:

-- our ability to enter into new agreements with customers or to extend the terms of our existing agreements with customers, and the terms of such agreements; - the success of our sales efforts; - our working capital requirements related to the costs of inventory and accounts receivable; - costs of recruiting and retaining qualified personnel; - · expenditures and investments to implement our business strategy; and - the identification and successful completion of acquisitions.
+- our ability to enter into new agreements with customers or to extend the terms of our existing agreements with customers, and the terms of such agreements; - the success of our sales efforts; - our working capital requirements related to the costs of inventory and accounts receivable; - costs of recruiting and retaining qualified personnel; - expenditures and investments to implement our business strategy; and - the identification and successful completion of acquisitions.